danielagma/transferdata/DWU-415-FULL-EVIDENCE.md

 ---

+CLOSING COMMENTS, PLEASE VERIFY CAREFULLY THAT EVERY SINGLE THING IS TRUE, OPEN THE JSON AND WITH SEARCH TOOL, SEARCH THE KEY WORDS AND CHECK THAT IT MATCHES
 ## 2. Validation Against Acceptance Criteria (AC)

 *   **AC 1: TRIGGER:** Each time an `ITradeEvent` is received, the fields are populated in the payload from the Trade Model.